Woman Fights To Prove Her Gender After Decades-Old Mistake On Birth Certificate

 CHICAGO (CBS)– It’s a battle that one south suburban Alsip woman never thought she’d have to fight.

-She had to prove she’s a woman after discovering a decades-old mistake on her birth certificate.
+Annie Ban had to prove she’s a woman after discovering a decades-old mistake on her birth certificate.

-Don and Annie Ban, who have been married for 34 years, went to apply for TSA Precheck.
+Annie and her husband, Don, who have been married for 34 years, went to apply for TSA Precheck.
 The agent said there was a problem.

 “I’ve been married to my husband for 34 years and he can vouch that I’m a female,” Annie said.